-- Majority of parking within the curtilage of houses along the primary route must be to the side or rear of the building.
-Car parking must not dominate the street scene. - Integral and detached garages must not protrude in front of the building line of the house.
+- Parking must be within the curtilage of houses, with the majority of this to the side or rear of the building.
+Car parking must not dominate the street scene. - Integral and detached garages must not protrude in front of the building line of the house. - Any courtyard or communal parking areas must be broken up by landscaping to minimise the impact of parking on the street scene.